CITY OF NORWICH ARMISTICE TRAIL

 Continue straight ahead to the entrance to INTU Chapelfield.
 (See Note 1).
 Turn right and enter St Stephens Churchyard.
 Follow the main path through the churchyard and pass the church on your right.
 Cross the road and walk along William Booth Street (named after the founder of the Salvation Army) into Hay Hill.
 Pass the statue of Sir Thomas Browne, bear left at the brain and eye sculptures into Weaver’s Lane passing black railings on your left as you head towards the market.
 Turn left before you reach the Sir Garnet PH and climb the steps that lead to a path through St Peter Mancroft churchyard (See Note 1).
 Turn right opposite the north porch of the church and enter the Memorial Gardens.
 (See Note 1).
 Ascend one of the ramps onto St Peters Street and make you way to the front of city hall.
 (See Note 1).

 Q6.
-Look at the front doors for some fine metal artwork including two plaques – one commemorates the making of aircraft by Boulton and Paul and Mann Egerton in the Great War and another the production of wire netting?
+Look at the three front doors for some fine metal artwork including some which commemorates the making of aircraft by Boulton and Paul and Mann Egerton in the Great War and another the production of wire netting?
 How many plaques are there all together?

 From the city hall, walk along St Peters Street towards St Peter Mancroft Church.